There's a bug with Eloquent's firstOrCreate()

 }

-We have a JSON/TEXT field on the roles table called label which we're using to store an associative array of translations for the role name.
-Doing this allows us to access the $role->label attribute as an array, rather than as the JSON string.
-Also we can update the attribute as an array too.
+which we're using to store an associative array of translations for the role name.
+Doing this allows us to access the $role->label

 // We can update the attribute as an array.